nextgraph-org/nextgraph-rs/README.md

 - [nextgraph](nextgraph/README.md) : Client library.
 Use this crate to embed NextGraph client in your Rust application
 - [ngcli](ngcli/README.md) : CLI tool to manipulate the local documents and repos and administrate the server
 - [ngd](ngd/README.md) : binary executable of the daemon (that can run a broker, verifier and/or Rust services)
+- [ng-app](ng-app/README.md) : all the native apps, based on Tauri, and the official web app.
+- [ng-sdk-js](ng-sdk-js/README.md) : contains the JS SDK, with example for: web app, react app, or node service.
 - ng-repo : Repositories common library
 - ng-net : Network common library
 - ng-verifier : Verifier library, that exposes the document API to the app